Implementing OER at ESU

-Textbooks are traditionally and typically a significant additional expense for students.
-Many students don't purchase all of their textbooks due to the cost, leading to lower grades.
+Traditionally published textbooks are typically a significant additional expense for students.
+Many students do not purchase required or recommended textbooks due to the cost, which can lead to lower grades.
 A study on courses using OER at Virginia State University found that those courses that used OER more frequently had higher grades and lower failure and withdrawal rates than their course counterparts that did not use OER textbooks1.
 Another college also found that when they began to use OER materials, student learning appeared to increase2.

 Increased access and availability to textbooks leads to increased student success, both financially and academically3.
 There are several options available for high quality OER textbooks, and we would like to encourage you to join us in our pilot program to incorporate OER into ESU courses.

-We will provide assistance in finding and implementing appropriate, high quality OER textbooks for your use in the classes you are teaching next semester.
+We will provide assistance in finding and implementing appropriate, high quality OER textbooks for your course materials.

-By providing OER textbooks, you can help ESU prove that it puts students first while still providing exceptional instruction.
+By providing OER textbooks, you can help ESU demonstrate that we prioritize students first.

 Join us in improving retention and substantiating to students that their success is our goal.

 How to Use OER In The Classroom

 These courses and texts provide instruction and guidance on incorporating OER course materials.

 Adopting Open Educational Resources in the Classroom